Academic Staff and Fellows

 - Kengo Sugahara

-- Department/Electric and Electronic Engineering Graduate school/Electronic Engineering
+- Department/Electrical, Electronic and Communication Engineering Graduate school/Electronic Engineering

 3-layer improvised absorbing boundary condition